Employer of Record (EOR) in India

 Is there a minimum or maximum number of employees I can onboard using Wisemonk?

-Wisemonk is designed to cater to businesses of all sizes.
-Whether you're looking to onboard a single employee in India or set up a team across multiple countries, we've got you covered.
+At Wisemonk, we're proud to offer flexible solutions for businesses of all sizes.
+Whether you need to onboard a single employee in India or set up teams across multiple countries, our services are scalable to meet your specific requirements.